 There are several well known, even iconic brands, particularly in the automobile and fashion businesses, that having been subsumed into larger acquirers and, subsequently, shelved.
 A good example of this is Lancia, now part of the Fiat Chrysler Automobiles (FCA Italy) conglomerate.

 Their most recent car, the Lancia Ypsilon – based on the Fiat 500 platform – was re-branded in 2014 for the UK and Irish markets as a Chrysler.
 In 2017, it was announced that the Chrysler brand would no longer be used in the UK and Irish markets!
-It seems unlikely that the Lancia brand is unlikely to be revived.
+It seems unlikely that the Lancia brand will be revived – which is a great tragedy.

-There have been some trophies among the mire, one particularly fine example being the Lancia Fulvia Coupé.
+There have been some trophies among the mire, with a wealth of rally success but one particularly fine road going example is the iconic Lancia Fulvia Coupé.

 The business was sold to Fiat in October 1969 and there followed an era when Lancia’s claim to fame was in World Rallying.

-The Fulvia was available as a Berlina (saloon) 4-door saloon (in 1972 as a V4 version), a 2-door Coupé, and Sport.
-Ugo Zogato’s team also designed and built a fastback coupé – based on the Coupé’s floorpan – and, in 1968, a prototype Sport Spider that debuted at the 1968 Turin Motor Show.
+The Fulvia was available as a Berlina (saloon) 4-door saloon – as above – (in 1972 as a V4 version), a 2-door Coupé, and Sport.
+Ugo Zogato’s team also designed and built a fastback coupé – based on the Coupé’s floorpan – and, in 1968, a prototype Zagato Sport Spider that debuted at the 1968 Turin Motor Show.

 The Fulvia Coupé was a compact two-seater coupé was initially equipped with a 1216 cc engine, delivering 80 bhp at 6000 rpm, this was gradually enlarged to a 1534 cc engine delivering 132 bhp.
 Designed by Lancia’s in-house designer, Piero Castagnero, the Fulvia had a shorter wheelbase than the Berlina and it was the last Fulvia model to be discontinued.
 It was replaced by the ill-fated Lancia Beta Coupé in 1977.